 Here are some important things to consider before buying your new line.

-What separates a cheap rotary line from an expensive one?
+What separates a cheap rotary washing line from an expensive one?

 The following list will give you an idea of how they all differ and the features you should look out for.

-3 or 4 Arms – in our opinion, the best rotary lines all have four arms, and we reckon that makes quite a difference in terms of stability and efficiency.
+3 or 4 Arms – in our opinion, the best designs all have four arms, and we reckon that makes quite a difference in terms of stability and efficiency.

 Length – those we looked at range from 30m to 50m in length; this will determine how much laundry you can dry at once.

-If you have a larger family, the bigger the better, and bear in mind that you some of the designs do come in different sizes.
+If you have a large family, the bigger the better, and bear in mind that you some of the designs do come in different sizes.

-Turning circle – check the space needed for the rotary line to turn freely, and add a bit so that you can get around it easily.
+Turning circle – check the space needed for the rotary airer to turn freely, and add a bit so that you can get around it easily.

 Those on are list are all suitable for smaller areas – some are very compact indeed – but make sure it will work in the space you have available.